Magic-Jay/CSIS-1900-DataStructure-Java/README.md

 ..* delete
 ..* sort ,etc

-* Then it uses implement data stucture to build a database stores different objects.
+* Then it uses implemented data stuctures to build a database stores different objects.